-Last week, we looked at how to help your child to manage stress.
-This week, we look at another big emotion that can overwhelm all of us from time to time and leave us feeling out of control: Anger.
+Previously, we looked at how to help your child to manage stress (click here for article).
+Now, we look at another big emotion that can overwhelm all of us from time to time and leave us feeling out of control: Anger.

 Anger is a natural emotion that is meant to alert and energise us when there is a need to change a harmful situation.
 Anger can trigger a necessary response to a negative situation.
 If we let anger get out of control, however, it can damage our health, our relationships and those around us.

 Modelling positive responses is so important in teaching our children how to manage their anger.
 If we fly off the handle, they will learn that this is okay.
 If we step outside of the situation, take some calming breaths and wait until we have calmed down to react, they will learn to do this too.

 Our anger responses are learned behaviours.
 We can change them, but it takes some effort and time.
 Below are some ways to help deal more effectively with anger.
 It is really helpful to write things down what triggers us, how we feel and how we react.
 This can also be adapted to help children to recognise their own triggers and name their own emotions.

 - What Triggers the Anger?
 Write down those things that cause you to become angry.
 These might be external triggers (what others do) or internal triggers (what you say to our self or how you interpret an event)

 - Notice your body’s responses.
 Notice and write down your body’s response to anger producing situations.
 You might feel flushed or hot; have a pounding heart; a knot in your stomach; start grinding your teeth; have sweaty palms; you might clench your fists or tense your muscles; your breathing may become rapid, etc.